What is Casino War: Rules, Strategy, and Tips

 Although Casino War is probably not the smartest game you can play at a Casino, its simplicity and resemblance to other popular card games are what usually convince everyone to sit at the table and play a game or two.

-If you don't know what Casino War is or you want to find out how to win at Casino War, keep reading this article.
+If you don't know what Casino War is or you want to find out how to play Casino War the right way, keep reading this article.
 You are going to find answers to all of your questions.

 However, if you don't know anything about this Casino game and need a detailed rundown of the rules, you can visit the page where I tell you how to play Casino War step-by-step.